mkirwa/CYBOLC/CCTC/Networking/ClassNotes.md

 It uses nc (Netcat) with -nvzw1 flags to attempt TCP connections to ports 20, 21, 22, 23, and 80 on each IP.
 The command checks for successful connections or open ports and outputs those results.
 2>&1 & redirects stderr to stdout and runs the scan in the background for each IP.

+succ -> succeed.
+Certain version responds with succeeded or open when they're open.

 UDP
 for i in {1..254}; do nc -nuvzw1 172.16.82.$i 1000-2000 2>&1 & done | grep -E 'succ|open'